The 2018 SBCS Careers Forum was held on 5th of December in The Octagon, QMUL, UK

-Natalie Hannan, of The Wellcome Trust; and the SBCS alumni: Shahid Dharamsi of Ernst & Young and Chloe Sinclair of Goodman Masson.
-All gave good outlines as to what they were looking for in graduate recruitment and their own experiences: (précis) look out for programmes within each company – rotating around internal departments; desk-based research possibilities; policy-based; PR – all these can be strongly informed by a science-based degree; such a degree also lends a strong analytical edge to a graduate; internship via QM Careers; speak to representatives at Careers fairs (visit as many as you can – network!); many jobs have a multi-discipline entry and the science degree helps a lot.
-“Resilience”, interpersonal skills, commercial awareness; research to find out the most supportive employers, with the “best work/life balance”. www.glassdoor.co.uk
+Natalie Hannan, of The Wellcome Trust; and the SBCS alumni: Shahid Dharamsi of Ernst & Young and Chloe Sinclair of Goodman Masson. (précis) look out for graduate programmes within each company – rotating around internal departments; desk-based research possibilities; policy-based; PR – all these can be strongly informed by a science-based degree; such a degree also lends a strong analytical edge to a graduate; internship via QM Careers; speak to representatives at Careers fairs (visit as many as you can – network!).
+“Resilience”, interpersonal skills, commercial awareness; www.glassdoor.co.uk

-Maya chaired the sessions and after each always asked our guests to expand upon their careers in the following Q&A as well as opening up to Questions from the floor.
+Questions from the floor.
 These were packed sessions with almost all seats taken and many insightful questions asked.
 A classic response (interview question) generalisation from the panel was “What added value can/will you bring to any particular company”.
-At the start of any job/career it is quite a level playing field for skills; so training and developing yourself inside any given company’s employee framework, will be key.

 Our final sessions of the day were two talks on:

 Alternatives to medicine in the UK, and a panel “Careers along the Drug Development Pathway”.